infiniticio/docs.infinitic.io/src/pages/docs/introduction/examples.md

 title: Workflow Examples
 description: Quidem magni aut exercitationem maxime rerum eos.
 ---

-We will give here some examples of workflows to illustrate how powerful Infinitic is.
+Infinitic's power and flexibility can be best understood through examples.
+Here, we provide several workflow examples to showcase its capabilities.

 ## Bookings and Saga

-We implement a booking process combining a car rental, a flight, and a hotel reservation. _We require that all three bookings have to be successful together_: if any of them fails, we should cancel the other successful bookings.
+Consider a booking process that includes a car rental, a flight, and a hotel reservation.
+All these bookings must either succeed or fail together.
+If any booking fails, the others that succeeded should be canceled.

 ![Bookings and Saga](/img/booking-saga@2x.png)

-This is `HotelBookingService`'s signature (`CarRentalService` and `FlightBookingService`'s signatures are similar):
+### The Services

+Each service involved in this process, like `HotelBookingService`, has functions to `book` and `cancel` a booking.

 {% codes %}